*This story was inspired by a story from an episode of The Creep Dive podcast – though mine is based on fictional characters.*

 The threat passing did nothing to steady her heartbeat though.
 She’d seen this bracelet before, had bought the tiny bird charm that now hung over her son’s thumb.
 It was Grace’s.

 She pulled it from his grasp, replacing it quickly with his favourite blanket from the changing bag.
 He didn’t seem to notice.
 With shaking legs, she brought him back downstairs.

 She didn’t know what to do.
 Part of her wanted to run right then before he noticed, like she’d done three months ago, but she would only be going back to Grace’s.
 It couldn’t be true.
 Grace and Mike?
 Grace hated him.
 Unless she just wanted to keep you apart so she could have him.
 No, that was crazy, that couldn’t be happening.

 With Frankie back in his high chair her fingers found her wine glass again.
 She drained it, emptying the rest of the bottle in as well.
+The heat in her belly gave her strength.
 She wasn’t running, not again.
 She was going to stay here, until he told her everything she wanted to know.
 Every fucking thing she deserved to know.